 It behoves us to be prudent.
 That prudence which the fear of the Lord gives and subjection to the word are sufficient against the traps and devices of the adversary.
-The rule of the Christian is &#8220;wise unto that which is good, and simple concerning evil.&#8221;
+The rule of the Christian is "wise unto that which is good, and simple concerning evil."

 Brethren, young and old, are called on to pay attention to this.
 They will do well to profit by the reproaches of Mr. M. whatever may be the evil source from which they may have passed into his work.
 But I should prefer to undergo some reproaches, even deserved, in the path of faith, than to avoid all blame in the paths of infidelity.

-Would to God I had more energy to run such a risk oftener!{pb 183}
+Would to God I had more energy to run such a risk oftener!

-Scriptural Views Upon The Subject Of Elders,

-*In Answer To A Tract Entitled

-&#8220;Are Elders To Be Established?&#8221;*|

-<h3>Chapter 1.</h3>
+{183}

+SCRIPTURAL VIEWS UPON THE SUBJECT OF ELDERS, IN ANSWER TO A TRACT ENTITLED "ARE ELDERS TO BE ESTABLISHED¦?"

+CHAPTER 1